 The Surgery Interest Group is dedicated to providing medical students interested in surgery exposure to surgical faculty, residents, and area physicians.
 Members will also have the opportunity to hone their clinical skills under the guidance of USC Department of Surgery faculty during our annual suture workshop.
 We host several other events throughout the year, including the opportunity for M1 students to purchase their white coats during orientation week, guest speakers from multiple surgical disciplines and more.
 Lunch will be provided to those who register for guest speaker events.
 We look forward to meeting everyone who may be interested in surgery!

-The Ultrasound Interest Group at USC SOMC strives to work alongside the Ultrasound Institute to promote awareness of the current usefulness and potential of ultrasound via innovative and interactive programs at USC SOMC to engage the prosepctive and current student body, the Columbia area, and the greater medical community.
+The Ultrasound Interest Group at USC SOMC strives to work alongside the Ultrasound Institute to promote awareness of the current usefulness and potential of ultrasound via innovative and interactive programs at USC SOMC to engage the prospective and current student body, the Columbia area, and the greater medical community.

 We provide opportunities for students to explore wilderness and survival medicine and connect with other USC SOMC community members who share a love of the outdoors